More than a meal: Restaurant-based programs feed seniors’ social lives

 “For every meal we serve, we get $8.11,” Eriquezzo said.
 “The meal costs us $13.
 We suggest a $4 donation.
 Even if we get donations, we’re still short 80 cents.”

-Restaurants might need to adjust menus, perhaps by offering smaller portion sizes, lowering the maximum monthly meals to save money and more specifically targeting who is using the meal programs the most.
+Restaurants might need to adjust menus, perhaps by offering smaller portion sizes, lowering the maximum monthly meals to save money and more specifically target who is using the meal programs the most.

 Bents Smokehouse & Pub in Westgate, Iowa, population 200, was the first restaurant in Bul’s territory to sign on after cooking meals for Meals on Wheels recipients during the worst of the pandemic.